-Written by guest editor Caleb Chung, a student from Colorado.
+Written by guest editor Caleb, a student from Colorado.
 He is a part of our Whole Child Whole Future youth advocacy.

 My father was three years old when his family fled Communist Vietnam.
 They were among the thousands of Boat People – desperate families that risked their lives at sea because staying home was not an option.
 Statistically, my father was supposed to die anonymously in the South China Sea.

 But he didn’t.
 After days of drifting in the open ocean, the small fishing boat holding my father’s family was rescued by a World Vision mercy ship.
 Humanitarian assistance saved a suffering child on the brink of death.
 It saved my father.

 Humanitarian assistance is why I can sit here today and write this my story.